Singapore City Map

 Maxwell Food Centre

-Smack in the middle of Chinatown, you find the well-known Maxwell Food Centre.
-Without a doubt, most famous for stall #01-10/11 Tian Tian Hainanese Chicken Rice, but the neighbor is almost as good (#01-07 Ah Tai Hainanese Chicken Rice).
-We've also heard good things about #01-05 Maxwell Fuzhou Oyster Cake, which is a dish you don't see often, but have unfortunately yet to try it ourselves.
-Head over to Hum Jin Pang for a chance to fry your own Chinese dough fritters (youtiao)!
+In the heart of Chinatown lies Maxwell Food Centre, most famous for stall #01-10/11 Tian Tian Hainanese Chicken Rice.
+Recognized by locals for years, Tian Tian’s fame reached new heights after an endorsement from Anthony Bourdain and a recommendation in the Michelin Guide.
+Their signature dish is extremely simple – fragrant rice, tender chicken, and a mild, aromatic sauce.
+Pro tip: ask for the chicken without the skin.
+Don’t have time to wait in line?
+The neighboring stall (#01-07 Ah Tai Hainanese Chicken Rice) is almost as good.
+While at Maxwell, head over to Hum Jin Pang for a chance to fry your own Chinese dough fritters (youtiao).
 Most stalls here are very cheap, and thus popular with the locals, but that also means they sell out of the good stuff early.

 Amoy Street Food Centre

-Centrally located on Maxwell Road, near Chinatown in CBD (the Central Business District), Amoy Street Food Centre is one of Singapore's busiest hawker stall centers.
+Centrally located on Maxwell Road, Amoy Street Food Centre is one of Singapore's busiest hawker stall centers.
 Since opening in 1983, the lunch crowd here has consisted mostly of workers from nearby offices, and the majority of the food stalls are only open for lunch to cater to this group.
-Famous stalls include #01-42 Hong Kee Beef Noodle, #01-39 A Noodle Story, and #01-21 J2 Famous Crispy Curry Puff.
-Go early to secure the favorites!
+Famous stalls include #01-42 Hong Kee Beef Noodle, #01-21 J2 Famous Crispy Curry Puff, and, our favorite, #01-39 A Noodle Story.
+The signature dish here is a Singapore-style ramen with less broth than a typical Japanese ramen, topped with steamed and fried wontons, a soy marinated egg, pork rib (char siew style), and a tornado shrimp (a fried shrimp wrapped in potato).
+Pro tip: arrive early to snag a bowl before they sell out.

 Shin Gi Tai